epidrome/cover-card/README.md

 ### Social profiles

-Edit the `_config.yml` file with your social media profiles by adding the respective account name, not the full link.
+Edit the `_config.yml` file with your social media profiles by adding the respective account name, according to the documentation and comments inside that file.
 You can delete or comment out the social media that you don't need.
+Since v04, you can also control the order of your social media accounts.
+Moreover, you can add new media accounts and choose the icon.

 ### Domain name